pluggdapps/pagd/docs/myblog.rst

     :class:`Page` instance.

   title
-    Page title.
-Will be added under html <title> tag.
+    Page title - will be highlighted as document title, and also added under html <title> tag.

+  summary
+    Page summary - will come under page's title.

   layout
     layout type to be used.
 Same as `layout` parameter from configuration